Are you on a budget and looking for a reasonably priced massage chair that will do the job without costing you an arm and a leg?

 Because it’s slightly bigger, it has additional fixed-position massage heads (12 vs 8 on the 7902).

-Again, the company claims multiple “massage modes, ” but there’s honestly just not much you can do with stationary massage heads.
-They turn on; they vibrate at various speeds, and they turn off.
-No amount of window dressing is going to change that fact or get around their limitations.
+Again, the company claims multiple “massage modes,” but you cannot do much with stationary massage heads.
+They turn on, vibrate at various speeds, and turn off.
+No amount of window dressing will change that fact or overcome their limitations.

 Heat Function Retained

-Like the 7902, this model has what amounts to a heating pad built into the chair back.
-While it basically works in an office chair, it gets a chance to shine in a recliner, on the thinking that you’ll e sitting in this chair to lounge and extensive a nice touch, even if you don’t care about the massage heads.
+Like the 7902, this model has a heating pad built into the chair back.
+While it works in an office chair, it gets a chance to shine in a recliner, considering that you’ll be sitting in this chair to lounge and have a nice touch, even if you don’t care about the massage heads.

 Swivel Base

-A bit of a surprise in what amounts to a recliner.
-The fact that you can swivel is interesting, but it is doubtful that anyone would be convinced to buy the chair on the basis of that feature.
+It’s a bit of a surprise in what amounts to a recliner.
+The fact that you can swivel is interesting, but it is doubtful that anyone would be convinced to buy the chair based on that feature.

 Cup Holders!